 Creative industry tax reliefs

 Creative industry tax reliefs are a group of eight Corporation Tax reliefs that allow qualifying companies to increase their amount of allowable expenditure.
-This can reduce the amount of Corporation Tax the company needs to pay.

 These reliefs are:

 - High-end Television Tax Relief

 - Children's Television Tax Relief

 - Orchestra Tax Relief